Introducing South Africa

 However, the true lure of South Africa lies in its untamed wilderness.
 Home to the 'Big Five' of African wildlife (lion, elephant, leopard, buffalo and rhino), along with thousands of other species of plants and animals, big game safaris in nature reserves like Kruger Park and Hluhluwe National Park remain among the most popular activities in South Africa.
 The landscape encompasses a range of climates and terrains, including deserts, mountains, plateaus, grasslands, bush, wetlands and subtropical forests.

 Best time to visit South Africa

-The weather in South Africa is volatile all year long, and the climate varies markedly between regions.
-The best time to visit South Africa is late spring (October and November) and early autumn (March and April) to avoid the intense heat of summer and the cold and wet winters in the Cape.
+The climate of South Africa varies markedly between regions, making it important for travellers to research the specific regions they are visiting.
+Generally, the best time to visit South Africa is late spring (October and November) and early autumn (March and April) to avoid the intense heat of summer and the cold and wet winters in the Cape.
+However, many tourists relish the hot summer months between December and February.
 Read more on South Africa's Climate and Weather.

 What to see in South Africa

 -Get up close with the Big Five and other wildlife in Kruger National Park.

 -See Nelson Mandela's former cell at Robben Island Prison.